NCAR/DART/models/clm/dart_to_clm.rst

 relative mass distribution and given the proximity to the soil, may provide a more immediate impact on soil moisture conditions.

+Finally, ``dart_to_clm`` includes an option to update clm history variables (HISTORY domain).
+The default functionality is for only the clm restart files (RESTART domain) to be updated because they include the prognostic variables that will influence the model forecast.
+History file variables are often included within the DART state because they serve as the basis for the forward operator, however, the history variables are usually not updated because they are diagnostic variables which do not impact the forecast.
+In rare instances it may be useful to update the history variables through the ``history_update`` option.
+The user can specify which history variables that are updated through the ``history_update_variables`` option.

 Namelist
 --------